Small Screenshot CT

 How can I take part?

 Get in touch with the contest manager or secretary at your local club to find out if they intend to take part in the next AFS contests.
 If not, why not organise an entry yourself?
-Coerce as many people as you can into having a go on behalf of the club and make sure they are all aware of the rules.
-After the contest ensure all entrants have submitted their logs to the robot and also send an email confirming the team composition.
+Persuade as many people as you can into having a go on behalf of the club and make sure they are all aware of the rules.
+After the contest ensure all entrants have submitted their logs to the Robot and be sure to comply with the rules on allowable distances from your club HQ.

 Other RSGB HF Contests

 IOTA Contest: This is now a major international contest.
-Based around the RSGB IOTA Awards programme, you may work anyone but score premium points and collect multipliers for contacts with IOTA islands.
-The contest is at the end of July on 80 to 10m CW and SSB.
+Based on the RSGB IOTA Awards programme, you may work anyone, but higher points and multipliers are earned from contacts with IOTA islands.
+The contest is at the end of July on 80 to 10m, both CW and SSB.

 Commonwealth Contest (March): This is a contest for DX enthusiasts which involves contacts between stations in the British Commonwealth and is a good opportunity to work stations with rare prefixes on 80 to 10m CW.
 Signal strengths from the more distant countries are often poor and good, low-angle antenna systems are advantageous.
 Even so, success can be had with the smallest of stations.
-This contest, which dates back to 1932, used to be called the "British Empire Radio Union" contest which is why so many entrants call "CQ BERU".
+This contest, which dates back to 1932, used to be called the "British Empire Radio Union" contest.

 Non-RSGB International HF Contests